sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 The VTEP is represented by a VxlanTunnel Object created as above with the DIP as 0.0.0.0 and SAI object type as TUNNEL.
 This SAI object is P2MP.

 Some vendors support P2P Tunnels to handle Layer2 extension and fdb learning while some vendors support using existing P2MP for Layer2 scenarios.
 In order to differentiate the different requirements evpn_remote_vni orch which currently handles remote VNI is split into two types - evpn_remote_vni_p2p to handle the flow involving the P2P tunnel creation and evpn_remote_vni_p2mp to handle the flow for using the existing P2MP tunnel.
-Vendors can pick one of these orch based on the implementation their platforms support.
+The decision to chose which orch to use is dependent on the SAI enum query capability for the attribute SAI_TUNNEL_ATTR_PEER_MODE.
+If the vendors have SAI_TUNNEL_PEER_MODE_P2P listed, then evpn_remote_vni_p2p orch will be used, else evpn_remote_vni_p2mp will be used.

 #### 4.3.1.1 P2P Tunnel creation
 In this feature enhancement, the following events result in remote VTEP discovery and trigger tunnel creation.
 These tunnels are referred to as dynamic tunnels and are P2P.